alexreyes/helloblockchain-dapp/README.md

 Navigate to http://localhost:3000

 `NOTE: If you are using a remote network (not ganache), you will to have a injected web3 provider.
 [MetaMask](https://metamask.io/) works well for this in browser.`

+If you are using metamask, you will need to change the network to be on Localhost for the DApp to work.